0

 The drive to Lake Camp as such is rather unspectacular and follows the Inland Scenic Route for large parts of the way.
 The last kilometers are gravel road as usual and in good condition for vehicles of all sizes.

-Recommended post: holiday destination New Zealand - Backpacking Tips
+Recommended post: buying cheap vegetables and fruits - Backpacking Tips

 At Lake Camp there are two Freedom Camps, one directly on the south end of the lake and one on the east shore of the lake.